Summary

 Before: Cluttered Business Plan Layout

-The plan had good content but looked unprofessional.
-Backers struggled to locate important info.
-Several funding meetings ended early.
-Reviewers couldn't follow the story flow.
+The plan had good content but looked unprofessional. backers struggled to locate important info.
+Several funding meetings ended early because reviewers couldn't follow the story flow.

 After: Strategic Visual Organization